heyRahull/TodoList-Advanced-Tutorial/README.md

 ## Credits

-This project was created by the one & only Rahul Agarwal.😉
+This project is created by the one & only Rahul Agarwal.😉